-The Ganymed project provides a middleware layer that allows replication of database engines and transparent access [PAÖ].
+The Ganymed project provides a middleware layer that allows replication of database engines and transparent access [11, 12].
 The system is divided in a master and several satelite databases, where the satelites allow only read access and the write access is done only on the master.
 The consistency of the databases is guaranteed thanks to snapshot isolation.
 The goal of this project is to house multiple database instances in a single database system.
 The system is very fast, since it does not have to process the queries at all, but only has to differentiate between read and write requests.
-The major drawback of this system is that every copy of the database has to be a complete replication which implies that every satelite database uses as much disk space as the master.
-Also there is no dynamic aspect in this system, so the number of instances and satelites has to be set by hand.
+The major difference to our system is that every copy of the database has to be a complete replication which implies that every satelite database uses as much disk space as the master.

-An early approach was presented in [EK].
+An early approach was presented in [5].
 The architecture proposed is similar to the one in the Ganymed project.
 In contrast to Ganymed the replicated database backends hold only fragments of the original database and the complete system is designed for read-only access.

-A commercial cluster database system is Oracle Real Application Clusters (RAC) [Pru03], it also uses snapshot isolation.
+A commercial cluster database system is Oracle Real Application Clusters (RAC) [14], it also uses snapshot isolation.
 In contrast to the projects presented above, RAC has a shared everything architecture.
 Therefore it relies on the use of specialized hardware like high speed interconnection and shared disks.